Our Catholic Life

 Catholic Life news

-Our Early years and Key stage one classes performed beautifully in our nativity plays.
+Our Early years and KS1 classes performed beautifully in our nativity plays in December 2019.
 Our KS2 classes held a wonderful carol concert in the church.

 Y5/6 created a short collective worship for every class. the children enjoyed being led in prayer by the older children